LXXXI Army Corps (Wehrmacht): History

 The LXXXI Army Corps was established in occupied France on 28 May 1942 from the renamed Höheres Kommando z. b.
 V. XXXII.
 In turn, the Higher Command XXXII, not to be confused with the XXXII Army Corps, had been established on 15 October 1939 from the Grenzschutz-Abschnittkommando 2.
 The initial commander of the LXXXI Army Corps was Adolf-Friedrich Kuntzen.

 The LXXXI Army Corps, initially headquartered at Rouen, was originally subordinate to the 15th Army under Army Group D between June 1942 and July 1944.
 It was then moved to the 5th Panzer Army in August 1944, to the 7th Army between September and October 1944, and to the 5th Panzer Army between November and December 1944.
+It was moved back to the 15th Army in early 1945.

+On 5 March 1945, Gauleiter of Cologne-Aachen Josef Grohé demanded from LXXXI Army Corps commander Friedrich Köchling to defend the city of Cologne at all costs; Köchling refused.

-With the beginning of the year 1945, the LXXXI Army Corps was moved back to the 15th Army, where it remained until the end of the war, when it surrendered in the Ruhr Pocket.
+LXXXI Army Corps surrendered in the Ruhr Pocket.